The Lakeland terrier: 'a hard-working handful' - Country Life

 Defining what makes a Lakeland or a fell terrier can be a challenge, but, whichever it is, it'll be a hard-working handful, advises Adrian Dangar.
 Photographs by Sarah Farnsworth.

-Terriers eager for the fray are a familiar sight to anyone who’s hunted with the fell foot packs in the steep and spectacularly beautiful Lake District, where foxes are the age-old enemy of Lakeland sheep farmers.
-Often broken-coated and always long in the leg, these tough little workers were bred for the stamina to run all day with hounds in all weathers and the courage to destroy foxes in rocky fortresses deep underground.
+Terriers, often broken-coated and always long in the leg, are tough little workers who were bred for the stamina to run all day in all weathers and the courage to deal with whatever comes at them.

+- How to choose the perfect dog for you and your family

 Their work and unconditional loyalty are celebrated in hunting verses still sung today: ‘Always remember your terriers/protect them from wet and from cold/for the love of a tyke for his master/can never be measured in gold.’